DDDIII123/clash_linux/README.md

 # clash_linux
 clash for linux

-Before use, it is necessary to be able to use clashforw_windows
+Before use, it is necessary to be able to use clash_for_windows
 ## 1 git clone this Repository